 The proposed development is located in the employment character area in the LCI study.
 This character area emphasizes maintaining and enhancing the existing and varied employment base in this area, including blending the existing industrial activities with new live/work and other mixed use spaces.
+The proposed development achieves many of the principles set forth in the designated character area of the LCI study.

 It is important to note that the proposed development is located along the proposed Beltline, for both the transit and the pathway/greenway.
 The proposed development should consider the proposed alignments of the Beltline, as the site plan is refined.
-Convenient and safe access to the Beltline should be provided.
+A policy based connection is recommended at this time.
+At such time that the Beltline is implemented and constructed, convenient and safe access to the Beltline should be provided.